-\Or maximum capacity of outlet works, whichever is less.
+^{}Or maximum capacity of outlet works, whichever is less.

-Within two years of license issuance and prior to implementing the pulse flows in Gerle Creek below Loon Lake Reservoir Dam, the Licensee shall complete the following investigations to develop the information necessary to determine the appropriate magnitude of pulse flows:
+Within two years of license issuance and prior to implementing the pulse flows in Gerle Creek below Loon Lake Reservoir Dam, the Licensee shall complete the following items to develop the information necessary to determine the appropriate magnitude of pulse flows:

-- A sensitive site investigation to address the potential for stream bank erosion resulting from pulse flows, which includes additional permanent cross-sections to characterize the upper and middle geomorphology study sites LL-G1 and LL-G2.
-Areas of unstable banks and downed logs obstructing streamflow shall be mapped.
+- 1. A sensitive site investigation to address the potential for stream bank erosion resulting from pulse flows, which includes additional permanent cross-sections to characterize the upper and middle geomorphology study sites LL-G1 and LL-G2.14 Areas of unstable banks and downed logs obstructing streamflow shall be mapped.
 A professional riparian ecologist shall participate in the investigation. - 2.
 Test pulse releases shall be made from the outlet works at different levels up to the prescribed 740 cfs or the maximum capacity of the outlet works, whichever is less, to determine the appropriate pulse flows for the desired channel conditions.
-The desired outcomes from the pulse flows are to redefine the stream channel, sort the spawning gravel and transport the bedload and fine material downstream. - 3.
-Analysis of the effects of the pulse flows on downstream features including bridges, campgrounds, and day-use areas for potential impacts from the pulse flows.
+The desired outcomes from the pulse flows are to redefine the stream channel, sort the spawning gravel and transport the bedload and fine material downstream.